ix5/sx-docs/content/docs/flashing-kagura.md

 - Click "Install"-tile and select the Magisk zip file
 - Swipe from left to right to start the flashing procedure.

+If you are using Magisk, your phone will restart once on first boot.
+This is fully normal and is to be expected.

 ### 8. Reboot

 Go back to the TWRP home screen and select "Reboot".
 If TWRP prompts you to install its own app, decline and choose to restart normally.

-On first boot your phone will restart once.
-This is fully normal and is to be expected.
-After the initial restart your phone will take a good while to finish booting up (~5 minutes or more).
+Your phone will take a good while to finish booting up (~5 minutes or more).
 Leave it alone until done.

 <div class="message warning">
   <h5>Attention!</h5>